 NOTE - in many countries cleft palate and lip does not place a child on the "special needs" list unless it is extremely severe.
 Children with cleft palate may be matched to those applying via a regular adoption programme who have indicated they are willing to adopt a child with this need.

 10,7 and 4 years

 Physical Development The children are developing normally, and are considered healthy.

-Medical problem The children have no medical problems
+Medical problem The children have no known medical problems

 Emotional & Psychological Development The children are developing normally but have suffered the trauma of a dysfunctional life prior to entering the orphanage.